Napa

 Silverado North resort guests

-Tee times are accessible to resort guests and outside players, but peak summer weekends fill fast; book two to three weeks in advance.
+Tee times are accessible to resort guests and outside players, but peak summer weekends fill fast; Book two to three weeks in advance.

 2. 2